zadarastorage/zadara-examples/k8s/eksd/README.md

     * Tag the existing private & public subnets for Load Balancer controller discovery
 * `terraform apply` - this will make the actual changes on the environment

 Once Terraform is over, you will need to get the kubeconfig file from the first master node - you can use the `get_kubeconfig.sh` script as mentioned on the `terraform output` in order to fetch the initial kubeconfig from the first master node (through the bastion) into the project's directory.

-Use the kubeconfig to connect to the Kubernetes cluster - it comes with the below OOTB deployments:
+Use the kubeconfig to connect to the Kubernetes cluster in the usual way - congratulations on your new cluster :)

+## OOTB deployments
+Your cluster comes pre-deployed with the below utilities:

 * CCM - using the AWS Cloud Provider, providing you the below abilities:
     * Instances lifecycle updates (Kubernetes will be aware of new/removed Kubernetes nodes)
     * Instances information labeling (Kubernetes will show Instance information as node labels)